An interview by Injiri’s founder, Chinar Farooqui

 Our Taan Baan collection for SS22 is a colourful celebration of the art of hand-loom weaving.
 ‘Taan’ is a vocal technique in Indian classical music, and ‘Baan’ is another word for thread.
 Together the words point to the wonder of the craft – a song and rhythm created while weaving these beautiful pieces.

-Injiri was founded by Chinar Faroqui, a textile and clothing designer based in Jaipur.
+Injiri was founded by Chinar Farooqui, a textile and clothing designer based in Jaipur.
 I have known Chinar for many years; we share a similar aesthetic and a passion for Indian handmade textiles, so it was an honour to be interviewed by her while she was in London as part of the promotion for our collaboration and exhibition.

 What draws you to Indian textiles?